Frequently Asked Questions

-Contact a board member or Jon Long, our manager, at 392-9672.
-He will walk you through the process of getting house plans approved and the water hooked up.
+Contact a board member.
+They will walk you through the process of getting house plans approved and the water hooked up.
 According to our Covenants and Bylaws, the Board must approve house plans and water hook-ups prior to construction.

 Q. What's the latest on the water system?

 There are five wells in the meadow, four of which currently provide us drinking water.
 One well is contaminated with a low level of arsenic and is only used in an emergency.
 Over the years we have deepened some of the wells, to provide us with more water.

 The four wells discharge into an eight inch line leading from three 10,000 gallon storage tanks.

 Our system includes the wells, pumps and main water lines up to and including the main water shut off valve that connects to the property owner's water lines.
 Maintenance of the system includes water quality testing as scheduled by the State Dept of Environmental Quality, and repairs or replacement of pumps or other system components.
 Our water master is Brent Adamson.

 Most folks who build in Division Four will have to drill their own well for drinking water.
 However, there are a handful of lots in Division Four that get their water from our system.
 Right now we seem to be in pretty good shape for drinking water.
 But no one really knows how much water is under ground.
 So water conservation is an important part of living in Duquette Pines Subdivision.